oliviawestmacottssw/SSW.Rules.Content/rules/general---do-you-know-rules-are-made-for-the-guidance-of-wise-men-and-the-obedience-of-fools/rule.md

 ---

-**​​​Standards should \*not\* be followed blindly.
+**Standards should \*not\* be followed blindly.
 Aim for continual improvement.**

 Whenever you're doing something more than once there should be a clear procedure.
 We call them “standards” or “rules”.
-That means that there should be lots of standards.​
+That means that there should be lots of standards.

 But there are pros and cons to having standards.